Eleven-Trading/TradeNote/README.md

 2. Alternatively, before importing your file, if you know it contains execution(s) from an open position (and that you're closing or adding to), simply remove that/these execution(s).

 ### Supported Assets.
-Depending on the broker and thanks to the contribution of the community, you can import and journal the following assets in TradeNote: Stocks, Futures, Options and Forex.
+Depending on the broker and thanks to the contribution of the community, you can import and journal the following assets in TradeNote: Stocks, Futures, Options (only tested on single options) and Forex.

 ### Supported Brokers
 Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the list of supported brokers and instructions for exporting and importing to TradeNote..